fbpx

 Day 16 - Hoi An

 Wake up for a free morning to do as you please.
-It’s a great opportunity to take a trip out to the My Son temples – a World Heritage-listed site constructed between the 4th and 14th centuries that reflects the rich cultural traditions of the Cham civilisation.
+It’s a great opportunity to take a trip out to the My Son temples – a UNESCO World Heritage-listed site constructed between the 4th and 14th centuries that reflects the rich cultural traditions of the Cham civilisation.
 In the afternoon, swap walking for cycling with a bike ride through the countryside near Hoi An.
 There's no better way to explore the peaceful area than on two wheels.
 You’ll see places few tourists get the chance to see among the green rice paddies and small creeks, which will give you a true insight into rural life in Vietnam.

 Day 17 - Hoi An